maninwire/nimLoader/README.md

 This tool is actually three:
 ## CsharpToNimByteArray
-This is a slight modification of the tool described at https://s3cur3th1ssh1t.github.io/Playing-with-OffensiveNim
+This is a slight modification of the tool described at https://s3cur3th1ssh1t.github.io/Playing-with-OffensiveNim It dumps a Csharp tool's bytes to a txt file.

 ## nimCrypter
 a tool to encrypt/decript files

 ## nimLoader
 The main tool that loads dumped/encrypted files from file or url